 Healthy Chocolate Cupcakes

-Okay, I do admit that these will not be as sweet as the cupcakes you’d get at a bakery, but they are definitely a treat that your toddler will be happy to dig into.
+Okay, I do admit that these will not be as sweet as the cupcakes you’d get at a bakery, but they are definitely a food that your toddler will be happy to dig into.
 (And I bet you’d like to have one too.)
 You can use any type of frosting you like, though I’m partial to cream cheese frosting since it tastes creamy without the need for cups of powdered sugar.
 You can also add sprinkles or fresh fruit to make these even more fun.

 TIP: A standard chocolate cupcake recipe has anywhere from ½-1 cup of sugar, but this one has just 1/3 cup.
 This means that there’s enough sugar to make the right texture and flavor, but they’re less sweet.